nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 1 The application configures the LNA to be activated by the timer event, with the start time set to 0 us and the end time set to 40 us.
 # The application provides the ``rx_end`` event as the LNA deactivation event.
-# The FEM module reads the scheduled time and sets the ``TIMER0`` compare channel to 27 us, as a result of the RX ramp-up time (40 us) minus the LNA ramp-up time (13 us).
+# The FEM module reads the scheduled time and sets the ``TIMER0`` compare channel to 27 us, as a result of the RX ramp-up time (40 us) minus the LNA settle time (13 us).
 # The application starts the RX operation.
 # The application starts ``TIMER0``.